 Moments & Advertising Strategies

 Advertising strategies that truly connect with consumers are pivotal to the success of any ad campaign.
-And at the centre of connecting with a target audience, is understanding the mindset or Moment they’re in when they view a brand’s ad.
-Understanding the importance of Moments will increase the performance of ad campaigns and reduce wasted […]
+At the center of connecting with a target audience, is understanding the mindset or “Moment” they’re in when they view a brand’s ad.
+Understanding the importance of Moments will increase the performance of ad campaigns and reduce wasted budget. […]

 Advertising strategies that truly connect with consumers are pivotal to the success of any ad campaign.
-And at the centre of connecting with a target audience, is understanding the mindset or Moment they’re in when they view a brand’s ad.
+At the center of connecting with a target audience, is understanding the mindset or “Moment” they’re in when they view a brand’s ad.

 Why Moments Matter In Advertising Strategies?